novillo-cs/lab_07_usaco/README.md

 ## Reminders:

 * Make sure your lab compiles before submit it.
-If it does not compile you will not receive any credit for the lab, you could resubmit a working version for partial credit (20% will be deducted).
+If it does not compile you will not receive any credit for the lab.
+You could resubmit a working version for partial credit (20% will be deducted).

 * Late submissions will be penalized (20% will be deducted).